*For Paleo, replace the corn tortillas with my paleo flour tortillas.

 Serve the fish on top of heated corn tortillas (or this grain free flour tortilla), along with our creamy chilpotle sauce we made, the pineapple salsa, and cabbage.

 I know there are a lot of steps but it’s SO WORTH IT!!!
-Plus, a lot can be made ahead of time a kept in the fridge.
+Plus, a lot can be made ahead of time and kept in the fridge.
 I promise that you will be so happy you made this

 - 1 Pineapple, cored and diced